 As much as we love using whiteboard video for social media, even we have to admit: stuff’s expensive.
 And while usually the ROI makes it worthwhile, social videos simply don’t have the same money-making potential.

-So no matter how huge and profitable your business is – you shouldn’t create whiteboard animation videos just for your social media marketing.
+So no matter how huge and profitable your business is – you shouldn’t create whiteboard and cartoon animation videos just for your social media marketing.
 Or your CFO might storm into your office one day and yell:

 “We spent how much on social this quarter?!
 That’s it, I quit!”